gochet/springbootwebapp/README.md

 FINALLY figured out that the reason refresh wouldn't work was because static content weren't being stored in webapp resources folder.
 This was a learning experience.
 Making small changes to the HTML in order to figure out Thymeleaf.
 I downloaded and installed Postgresql, and will try to implement it tomorrow.

+6:43 PM Monday, April 11, 2016
+Spent most of today getting the H2 console to work, and understanding it.
+Began the transition to Postgresql.
+It is quite a bit more complex than I was hoping for...